 The art of programming is amazing, as it lets you break down and fix issues that would otherwise plague a certain game for centuries.
-While a game as regularly updated as Minecraft shouldn’t have any issues, the truth can be rather disappointing.
+While a game as regularly updated as Minecraft shouldn’t have any issues, the truth can be disappointing.

 Why is the Minecraft Launcher so Bad?

-Having such a great application taking up resources on your unworthy PC is just too much of a blasphemy.
+Having such a great application taking up resources on your unworthy PC is just too much of blasphemy.
 With that said, what makes it so good that you can’t help but stay away from it as much as possible?

 Plus, you need to update it more frequently than Minecraft.
-Why you might ask?
+Why, might you ask?
 Because it’ll keep prompting it like a spoiled child otherwise.

 Therefore, it’s quite understandable if you’re one of the loyal followers of the new launcher cult.
-Luckily, there are ways of opening Minecraft that don’t require you to ever download or touch the Minecraft Launcher.
+Luckily, there are ways of opening Minecraft that don’t require you ever to download or touch the Minecraft Launcher.

 Downloading The Game Directly